samz6/contact-Manager/README.md

 # contact-Manager

-simple app to login and create contacts and delere them
+simple app to Register,login and create contacts and delere them